Skip to main content

 • Critical Note: The Chatbot is muted as long as a conversation is open and assigned to a human agent.
 The bot only resumes control after the agent formally closes the conversation.

-2. Re-Opening a Conversation
+6. Re-Opening a closed Conversation

-• A conversation can be re-opened, but the method depends on Meta's 24-hour window:
+A conversation can be re-opened, but the method depends on Meta's 24-hour window:

 How to create a customer service template: Admin Configuration:

-To use a Utility Template for the agent to re-open a closed 24-hour conversation, an Admin must create and a template:
+To use a Utility Template for the agent to re-open a closed 24-hour conversation, an Admin must create a template:

 1. Go to: Account Settings > WhatsApp Templates.